 Gregory Djanikian was born in Alexandria, Egypt, and came to the United States when he was eight years old.
-He has published six poetry collections, the latest of which is Dear Gravity (CMU Press, 2014).
-His poetry appears in American Poetry Review, Best American Poetry, Boulevard, Poetry, Southern Review, and TriQuarterly, among others.
+He has published seven poetry collections, the latest of which is Sojourners of the In-Between (CMU Press).
+His work appears in American Poetry Review, Best American Poetry, Boulevard, Poetry, Southern Review, and TriQuarterly, among others.
 Until retiring, he was the longstanding Director of Creative Writing at the University of Pennsylvania, where he greatly enriched both the Adroit Journal as well as its staff of emerging writers.

-We'd like to recognize and encourage the gift of such support by offering it ourselves, to six writers in need of affirmation and support.
-In honor of Greg’s contribution to emerging student and non-student writers at Penn and around the world, we hope to recognize talent from around the world and open them to a long future in writing.
+We recognize and encourage the gift of such support by offering it ourselves; in honor of Greg’s contribution to emerging student and non-student writers at Penn and around the world, we recognize six emerging poets as Gregory Djanikian Scholars in Poetry each year.

 As mentioned above, all emerging writers who have not published full-length collectionsare eligible (regardless of age, geographic location, or educational status), and Gregory Djanikian Scholars will receive $100 and publication in a future issue of the Adroit Journal.

 Please direct any questions to firstname.lastname@example.org.